 On the other hand, imagine someone calls your competitor.
 And, they hear a voice saying ‘press 1 for admin related query, press 2 for…

-Before moving ahead, I know you might be thinking, what is IVR?
+But what is IVR?
 Well, it stands for Interactive Voice Response.

 Let’s put forward the most basic definition of Interactive Voice Response: